 Nominate someone who has KNOCKED YOUR SOCKS OFF with their kindness, thoughtfulness, or goodness!
 We are looking for stories from acts of kindness to civic responsibility, and everything in between!

 Nominate someone using the form below.
-We will review all the submissions each week and select the one that moves us the most.
+We will review all the submissions each week and highlight the one that moves us the most.
 We’ll share the selected nomination in our branch and online and let the world know how they’ve knocked your socks off!

 New socks are among the most needed items for people who are in fragile situations, such as those who are homeless.
 Many members of our homeless population walk several miles per day to access food and shelter.
 That’s easier when feet are healthy, warm, and dry.

-Our November Partner is Streetlight Outreach
+Our Nonprofit Partner is Streetlight Outreach.

-Streetlight Outreach is a program of the Shaw House, which works to help homeless or at-risk youth in our communities.
+Streetlight Outreach is a program of the Shaw House which works to help homeless or at-risk youth in our communities.

 “Streetlight Outreach encounters between 200-300 homeless or at risk of homeless youth each year.
 Their first goal when encountering a youth is to meet basic needs such as food and clothing.
 Many of these youth are carrying all their clothes with them in a backpack.
 Most often, items such as jeans, shirts, and hoodies take importance due to the warmth they can provide.
 Many of the youth we encounter only have 1-2 pair of socks.
 Without easy access to free laundry services, those socks get worn for days, in rain, snow, and mud.
 They get wet, they get worn out, they get thrown away.
 For those who spend most of their day walking (due to lack of transportation) a fresh pair of socks can make all the difference and help prevent painful blisters and trench foot.
 Handing a youth a fresh pair of socks (along with a snack) is an easy way to introduce ourselves and services and helps gain the trust of those we want to help.”